Understanding the nanny tax: What it is and how it applies to you

 Nanny tax: Example calculation

-A nanny tax calculator can help you determine your net pay –your take-home pay.
+A nanny tax calculator can help determine your net (take-home) pay.
 Here’s an example of what the nanny tax calculation may look like as a household employee.

 Let’s say that you’re a nanny working in Colorado.
 You are being paid $20/hour for 30 work hours each week looking after two children.
 Your pre-tax gross pay is $600 a week.
 We’ll assume your withholding status is “single,” you don’t have a second job, and there’s no overtime involved.